paazmaya/tarita/README.md

 [`espree`](https://github.com/eslint/espree) and generating code back to JavaScript with [`escodegen`](https://github.com/estools/escodegen).

+Next release will be using the [JavaScript Concrete Syntax Tree](https://github.com/cst/cst) that should make the conversion a bit simpler.

+## Background for the project name

 The name of the project is for honouring the legacy of [Mrs Sonobe Hideo (園部 秀雄)](https://ja.wikipedia.org/wiki/%E5%9C%92%E9%83%A8%E7%A7%80%E9%9B%84), who was the 15th head master of